 Road trafficThe network of roads and highways has a total length of 2,976 km.
-For each of the country's 437,483 inhabitants, this corresponds to 6.80 meters.
+For each of the country's 445,373 inhabitants, this corresponds to 6.68 meters.
 This puts Brunei in 82nd place in the global ranking.
-However, the country's size and population density of around 76 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+However, the country's size and population density of around 77 inhabitants per km² must also be taken into account.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 With an average of 36 traffic fatalities per year (2013 - 2019), road traffic in Brunei is considered relatively safe.
-This corresponds to around 4.3 accident fatalities per 8.5 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+This corresponds to 8.5 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

-In Brunei, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
-Oncoming traffic comes toward you on the left side.
+In Brunei, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
+Oncoming traffic comes to meet you on the right side.
 Here you can also find an overview of all countries with left-hand traffic.